Scholarships & Awards

 Award Amount: $300 annually

-This is awarded to the graduating student in the MScOT program who has best demonstrated excellence in both academic and fieldwork courses.
-The scholarship is awarded based on the cumulative total of all fieldwork and academic courses in the program.
+Awarded to the graduating student in the MScOT program who has best demonstrated excellence in both academic and fieldwork courses.
+The scholarship is granted based on the cumulative total of all fieldwork and academic courses in the program.

 Award Amount: $1,000 annually